microsoft/ProphetNet/CRITIC/README.md

-# :thinking::hammer_and_wrench::robot: CRITIC: Large Language Models Can Self-Correct with Tool-Interactive Critiquing
+# 🤔🛠️🤖 CRITIC: Large Language Models Can Self-Correct with Tool-Interactive Critiquing

 This repository contains code and data for the paper "[CRITIC: Large Language Models Can Self-Correct with Tool-Interactive Critiquing](https://arxiv.org/abs/2305.11738)".

-## Introduction
+## 💡 Introduction

 **CRITIC** empowers LLMs to validate and rectify themselves through interaction with external tools.